ohcnivek/unfortunately-my-thoughts/content/blog/uncertainty/index.md

 > Happiness from certainty < The ***potential*** amount of happinesss I might gain in the future if I choose uncertainty (aka a chance to be happier) + The ***potential*** amount of unhappinesss I might gain in the future if I choose uncertainty (aka a chance to be happier) and fail

 And I'd get frustrated at myself when I wouldnt take a chance even when this was the case — but luckily, our decision making skills are much more complex than that.
-It's ok to put some emotion into the thought process.
+It's ok, and we can and should put emotion into the decision making process & be kinder to ourselves.

 3. ***Uncertainty is sometimes really romanticized & overhyped***

 Sometimes, what we need is certainty & the comfort that comes from it — and I personally think that's completely valid.

-Nowadays uncertainty & risk is almost always associated with a huge monetary payout etc. It's always "how can i make/ have more ______ than i do now?"
-Nothing wrong this, but I've found it's really hard to be content with the present & even harder to be grateful for it with this line of thinking.
+When contemplating / taking risk, it turns into constantly asking ourselves "how can i make/ have more ______ than i do now?"
+Nothing wrong with this, but I've found it's really hard to be content with the present & even harder to be grateful for it with this line of thinking.

 ### final thoughts

-The grass will always be greener on the otherside — it's ok for us to sit down in our yard and enjoy & be grateful for our seemingly slightly less green grass.
-Maybe, just maybe, we'll find that the things that we've been looking for were always right here, in our own yard.
+The grass will always be greener on the otherside — it's ok for us to enjoy & be grateful for our seemingly slightly less green grass & not always be obsessed about comapring our grass to theirs.
+Maybe, just maybe, we'll find that the things that we've been looking for were always right here, in our own slightly less green grass.